rsampaio/kvstore/README.md

 ### store

-The `store` package defines the `Store` interface with functions to store key value pairs, retrieve its capacity and a list of last modified pairs.
+The `store` package defines the `Store` interface with functions to store key-value pairs, retrieve its capacity and a list of last modified pairs.

-The `store` package also defines a `MemoryStore` struct with internal fields to track access and modify time of each key and their mutexes and a capacity counter also guarded by a mutex, this struct implements the `Store` interface the initilizer `NewMemoryStore` receives the desidered capacity for the `MemoryStore`.
+The `store` package also defines a `MemoryStore` struct with internal fields to track access and modify time of each key and their mutexes and a capacity counter also guarded by a mutex, this struct implements the `Store` interface the initilizer `NewMemoryStore` receives the desired capacity for the `MemoryStore`.

 The tracking of access time is used to implement an LRU (Least-Recently-Used) replacement policy and the modify time is used to implement the STREAM the results ordered by the last modified key.